hzyitc/mnh/README.md

 Please check [mnh_server](https://github.com/hzyitc/mnh_server).

-> Only `mnhv1` is currently supported, more protocols will be added in the future, such as [STUN](https://en.wikipedia.org/wiki/STUN).
+> Only `mnhv1` protocol is currently supported, more protocols will be added in the future, such as [STUN](https://en.wikipedia.org/wiki/STUN).

 ### Run mnh